HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: INTRODUCTION

 \section{INTRODUCTION}

-Mobile manipulation addresses the integration of a dedicated mobile base with manipulation capabilities, allowing robots to perform tasks that demand coordinated movement and dexterous interaction~\cite{gong2023legged}.
-Transporting heavy objects, such as delivery packages or toolboxes comparable in weight to the robot, therefore demands flexible and well-coordinated mobility and manipulation capabilities.
-In such scenarios, non prehensile manipulation (e.g., pushing or sliding) often provides a more straightforward and efficient solution than prehensile manipulation (e.g., grasping or carrying)~\cite{dengler2022learning}, for many tasks that allow it.
-This approach eliminates the need for complex grasper design to instead rely on direct contact between the robot's body or limbs and the object to regulate its pose during movement.
+Mobile manipulation addresses the integration of a dedicated mobile base with manipulation capabilities, allowing robots to perform tasks that demand coordinated movement as well as dexterous interaction~\cite{gong2023legged}.
+Transporting heavy objects, such as delivery packages or toolboxes comparable in weight to the robot demands flexible and well-coordinated mobility and manipulation capabilities.
+In such scenarios, non-prehensile manipulation (e.g., pushing or sliding) often provides a more straightforward and capable solution than prehensile manipulation (e.g., grasping or carrying)~\cite{dengler2022learning}, for many tasks that allow it.
+This approach eliminates the need for complex gripper design to instead rely on direct contact between the robot's body or limbs and the object to regulate its pose during movement.
 Legged robots are particularly well-suited for this form of manipulation.
-With their high degrees of freedom and multiple contact points, they can coordinate whole-body motions, dynamically redistribute contact forces, and continuously adapt their posture to generate effective manipulation forces throughout the task~\cite{jeon2023learning}.
+With their high degrees of freedom, they can coordinate limb motions through whole-body control to achieve efficient and continuous pushing behaviors throughout the task~\cite{jeon2023learning}.